 Specific Rotation Equation vs. Optical Rotation – What’s the Difference?

-Por Angelo DePalma, PHD
+By Angelo DePalma, PHD

 If you’re learning about Polarimetry you might come across the terms specific rotation and optical rotation.
 What is the specific rotation equation and optical rotation?
 What are the differences between the two?
 We will cover this below.